 Despite its strengths, a die-hard fantasy fan may well get more from Total War: Warhammer 3 than the likes of XCOM 2 or Stellaris.
 In the same way, those who want an experience more grounded in the real world are unlikely to find a better title to suit their tastes than Civilization 6.

-Is Civ 6 a good strategy game?
+Is Civ 6 a grand strategy?

 How we made our best PC strategy games list